aws/aws-sdk-pandas/README.md

 pip install "awswrangler[modin,ray]==3.0.0b3"
 ```

-As a result existing scripts can run on larger datasets with no code rewrite.
+As a result existing scripts can run on significantly larger datasets with no code rewrite.
 Supported APIs are parallelized across cores on a single machine or across multiple nodes on a cluster in the cloud.

 ### Supported APIs